-Curfews (I)
+Curfews (I) (Status: 28 May 2020)

-Common basic rules of the federal states on further relaxation of curfews

-All shops will be allowed to reopen, regardless of their size.
+[Update: 28 May 2020] Further extension of curfews Curfews are extended until 29 June 2020.
+However, this should not result in further or new restrictions for companies.
+In addition, the implementation of the contact restrictions will continue to vary greatly from one federal state to another, so that it remains crucial for companies to closely monitor the specific regulations in the federal states relevant to their business activities.
+[Update: 7 May 2020] Common basic rules of the federal states on further relaxation of curfews All shops will be allowed to reopen, regardless of their size.
 Instead of the previous limitation of the sales area to a maximum of 800 square meters, a maximum number of customers per shop area is now to be set in order to comply with the distance rules.
 Restaurants, hotels, and cultural institutions are also to be allowed to reopen gradually in many federal states.
 There will continue to be conditions for the workplaces, according to which the companies are to develop hygiene concepts for their employees and, as far as feasible, continue to allow home office.
 The details of the respective rules will, however, be left to the federal states and will depend on the actual infection rates in the states.
 Throughout the next days and weeks, there are hence to be expected inconsistent rules, start dates and penalties throughout Germany which will make it necessary to closely monitor the rules in the federal state(s) relevant for the company's business operations.

-Face masks mandatory nationwide.

-From 27 April 2020, face masks and breathing masks will be mandatory throughout Germany in the retail trade and local traffic.
+[Update: 23 April 2020] Face masks mandatory nationwide From 27 April 2020, face masks and breathing masks will be mandatory throughout Germany in the retail trade and local traffic.
 In addition to bookstores, car and bicycle dealers, some federal states also allow shops with a shop area of more than 800 square meters to open if the shop area is reduced to a maximum of 800 square meters (Berlin, Bremen, Hamburg, Hesse, Mecklenburg-Western Pomerania, Rhineland-Palatinate, Saxony, Schleswig-Holstein and Thuringia from 24 April and North Rhine-Westphalia from 27 April).

-Further extension of curfews

-The currew will be extended nationwide until 3 May 2020.
+[Update: 15 April 2020] Further extension of curfews The curfew will be extended nationwide until 3 May 2020.
 The current measures will not be tightened and in some cases will even be relaxed: from 20 April 2020, retail shops with a maximum of 800 square meters of shop space and, irrespective of shop space, bookstores, car and bicycle dealers may reopen under conditions relating to hygiene, access control and the avoidance of queues.
 There will be no general obligation to wear face masks or breathing masks.
 The borders to Austria, France, Luxembourg, Denmark and Switzerland will continue to be restricted, but will remain open for commuters and freight traffic as before.
 Major events are to remain prohibited nationwide until 31 August 2020.
 Concrete regulations, for example on the size of the events, are to be made by the federal states.

-Extension of curfews

-The curfew will be extend until 20 April 2020 throughout Germany.
-The current measures will not be intensified, however.
-There will still be no nationwide obligations regarding home office or limitation of production.